zainab-odunbori/E-commerce-Sales/README.md

 # E-Commerce Sales Analysis

-The E-commerce Sales analysis was done to explore and analyze key insisghts from a dataset containing details about Sales of a Company, including the region the sales was made, the Category of the Product, Quantity Sold and Cost.
+The E-commerce Sales Analysis was conducted to explore and uncover key insights from a dataset containing Sales records, including the region where each sale was made, the product category, quantity sold, and cost.

 ## Tools

 Excel
-Pivot Table and Pivot Chart in Excel
+Pivot Table and Pivot Chart

 ### Cleaning and Preprocessing the Dataset
 To ensure data intergrity:
 1. Import the files into EXCEL
 2. Check for missing Values
-3. Check for duplicates (No duplicates)
+3. Check for duplicates (None were found)
-4. Converted into table to get better view at the dataset and make it more organised
+4. Converted the dataset into an Excel Table for better structure and easier formatting.
-5. Added two column to further explore the dataset.
+5. Added two new columns (Year and Month) for deeper time-based analysis.
-6. The two columns added was for Year and Month respectively
+6.Extracted Year and Month using:
+=TEXT([@Date], "MMM")
+=TEXT([@Date], "YYYY")

 ### Exploratory Data Analysis (EDA)

 Key Questions

-- How was the Sales Performance in 2023 and 2024
+- How was the Sales Performance in 2023 and 2024?
-- What product has the highest Sales by Product and Category
+- What product has the highest Sales by Product and Category?
-- What Month gave the highest Sales and Lowest Sales in 2023 and 2024
+- What Month gave the highest Sales and Lowest Sales in 2023 and 2024?
-- What year gave the highest profit
+- What year gave the highest profit?

   ### Data Analysis
-  The Year and Month table was added to help in further analysis.
-  Formular Used:
-  TEXT [(@Date),"MMM"]
-  TEXT [(@Date), "YYYY"]

-  Pivot Table was used for the analysis:
+  Pivot Tables were used to calculate the main KPIs:

-  Insert Pivot Table
-  The Pivot table was used to Calculate the KPIs; Sales, Quantity, Cost and Profit The dataset was formated using the formular;
+Sales

+Quantity

+Cost

+Profit

+A custom number format was applied for readability:
 [>=1000000]$0.0,,"M";[>=1000]$0.0,"k";0

-  Pivot Table was also used to Calculate YOY Change (current Year - Previous Year)/Previous Year
+Year-on-Year (YoY) performance was calculated using:

+Current Year – Previous Year / Previous Year
+	​

-  This formular was used to Calculate:
+This formula was used for:

-  Sales Year On Year Growth
+Sales YoY Growth

-  Cost Year On Year Growth
+Cost YoY Growth

-  Quantity Year On Year Growth
+Quantity YoY Growth

 ### Data Visualization
    Pivot Chart was used for Data Visualization